If your answer to this question is

 Enlist the help of a knowledgeable friend to go with you to do the RV Inspection.
 This could be someone that owns an RV and is competent at working on them.
 If the RV you are looking at is a Motorized RV (has a motor in it to make it go), they should also be a competent mechanic (diesel mechanic for diesel powered RV and gasoline engine mechanic for gas powered RV).

 This is more cost effective (cheaper) than Option 1.
-In fact, this may only cost you a 6 pack of beer or a bottle of Wine (helpful hint, the beer or wine should be consumed after the inspection is completed, not prior to the inspection).
+In fact, this may only cost you a six pack of beer or a bottle of Wine (helpful hint, the beer or wine should be consumed after the inspection is completed, not prior to the inspection).

-You can do it yourself, as long as you are confident, that you know what you are doing.
-Don't do it yourself just because you don't want to spend the money (your a cheapskate and you just can't help yourself) to have an expert do it.
+You can do it yourself, as long as you are confident that you know what you are doing.
+Don't do it yourself just because you don't want to spend the money (you're a cheapskate and you just can't help yourself) to have an expert do it.
 In the long run it could cost you more money to repair something you missed during your inspection, that an expert would have caught during their inspection.

-Section 1: is for motorized and non motorized RVs.
+Section 1: is for motorized and non-motorized RVs.
 It covers the guidelines for reviewing important documents related to the RV and its maintenance history.
 It also outlines the steps needed to conduct an inspection of the condition ot the interior and exterior of the RV.

 Section 2: is for motorized RVs and covers the guidelines for inspecting the engine and the guidelines on what to look for during a road test of the RV.

 Once you have completed these inspections, you will have a pretty good idea of the condition of the RV that you are considering buying.

 Once you buy an RV you will become an "Official RVer".
 One thing is for sure, you won't regret being a part of the RVing Lifestyle.
 Many new adventures will be just down the road.